Browsed by

 Lake Baron, Tahoe, 2019

 After the first park visit, we grabbed sandwiches and headed over to a newly-discovered birding location called Lake Baron, which is nestled in Tahoe Paradise Park.
 I was awed by this community park.
-It had picnic benches and sported a play area like I’m accustomed to seeing at home, but manicured grass and crawling sidewalks were replaced by towering mountain trees and bustling with bird activity.
+It had picnic benches and sported a play area like I’m familiar with at home, but manicured grass and crawling sidewalks were replaced by towering mountain trees and bustling with bird activity.
 A group of Hooded Mergansers and Common Mergansers swam with American Wigeons in the lake.
 A Townsend’s Solitaire was calling off in the distance.
 Mountain Chickadees and Dark-eyed Juncos were busy foraging in the trees and bushes.
 Perhaps the oddest sight for me was spotting a Bald Eagle sitting in a pine tree.
 I’m accustomed to these majestic creatures dwarfing their surroundings in the Bay Area, but this one seemed small and out of place to my inexperienced mountain eyes.
 It’s about the closest I’ve ever been to a wild Bald Eagle.

 Hooded Merganser